AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/content-fragments/content-fragments-markdown.md

     `>asdfahsdlfasdfj`

 È possibile inserire virgolette di blocco nidificate.
-Ad esempio:
+Esempio:

     `> This is the first level of quoting.`